VishiK-on-github/c-shell/README.md

 ### C Shell

-This repo contains code to make a UNIX shell in C.
+This repo contains code to make a simple UNIX shell in C.